Helping Children Cope with Grief and Loss

 • Avoid telling a child that their loved one or pet has gone to sleep or is on vacation.
 Children tend to be very literal, and this might make them afraid to sleep or go on vacation or worry about you going to sleep or taking a trip.

+• Provide consistency and routine.
 Grief can make the world feel uncertain.
 Maintaining familiar routines—like school, playtime, or family meals—helps provide stability.
 A sense of normalcy can reassure children that, while things may feel different, they are still safe and loved.

 • Keep talking about your loved one or pet.
 Just like Sam and his mom did in Saturdays with Gramps, if it helps you and your child, continue to share memories of the person or pet who has passed away.
 Engage in activities that remind you of them to help keep their memory and spirit alive.
+To help with this, I’ve created these grief & loss activities for children, meant to help kids reflect on their special memories with their loved ones or pets.

+• Encourage memory-making.
 Encourage children to write letters, draw pictures, or create something in memory of the person or pet they’ve lost.
 These tangible acts can help children express their love and grief in a healthy way.
 Keep a memory book or photo album that they can revisit when they need to feel close to their loved one.

+• Watch for physical symptoms of grief.
 Grief can manifest physically in children, such as through changes in appetite, sleep patterns, or physical complaints like headaches or stomachaches.
 Be mindful of these signs and provide comfort, reassurance, and space for your child to talk about what they’re experiencing.

+• Model healthy ways of coping.
 Children learn a great deal by watching the adults around them.
 It’s important to show them that it’s okay to grieve and that expressing emotions is a healthy part of the process.
 If you’re struggling with your own grief, let your child see that it’s okay to cry, seek support, and take care of yourself, too.

+• Look for signs of continued connection.
 Children may find comfort in the idea that their loved one is still with them in some way.
 Some children, like Sam in Saturdays with Gramps, may look for signs such as seeing a cardinal, a heart shape, or smelling a certain scent.
 These small, symbolic connections can help children feel like their loved one is still watching over them.

+• Practice patience and understanding.
 Grief is not a straight line, and children may experience waves of sadness, confusion, and even anger long after the loss.
 Be patient and allow them the time they need to process their feelings.
 Sometimes, the best way to help them is simply by being there and providing comfort when they need it.

-• Know When to Seek Professional Help.
+• Know when to seek professional help.
 While most children will naturally process their grief over time, some may need additional support.
-If your child is showing signs of prolonged distress—such as severe withdrawal, anxiety, or behavioral changes—it might be helpful to seek professional guidance from a counselor or therapist who specializes in grief and loss.
+If your child is showing signs of prolonged distress, such as severe withdrawal, anxiety, or behavioral changes, it might be helpful to seek professional guidance from a counselor or therapist who specializes in grief and loss.

 Hopefully, these tips will provide some comfort and relief.
 In the meantime, I’m sending you so much love during a very difficult time.
 Caregivers, please remember to take care of yourselves, too.
+Losing loved ones or beloved pets is never easy.

 Share